J Idioms

 jog (someone's) memory

-- stimulate someone's memory to recall something
+- to stimulate someone's memory to recall something

 The questions that the police officer asked helped to jog the man's memory.